aradhana14nov/MinIO-Operator-tile/tutorials/minio-console.md

 ![](_images/upload-file.png)

-Open window to select the file will be opened.
+"Open" window to select the file will be opened.

 Step 10: Select the file you want to upload in the Bucket.Once file is selected and clicked on "Open",you will see "File uploaded Successfully" message.